saadq/lynt/packages/lynt/readme.md

 ## Configuration

-You can specify your Lynt configuration in two ways:
+You can specify your Lynt configuration in one of three ways:

 1. Use CLI flags: